jakebayliss/jpfitness/app/Subscription Content/week4-cardio.md

 - [MoveWithNicole](https://www.youtube.com/@MoveWithNicole)

 - She has great workouts for the whole body, legs, abs, upper body, lower body and stretching - I like to try incorporate minimum one workout per week

-Outdoor Jogging:

-Warm-up:

-- Light dynamic stretching (leg swings, arm circles, etc.) for 5-7 minutes while walking

-Main Workout:

-- Jog at a steady pace for 30 minutes.

-- At the 10 minute mark, jog slightly faster for 2 minutes (about a 10% increase in speed)

-- Recover by relaxing with 1 minute of easy-paced recovery jogging

-- At the 20 minute mark, repeat the fast jog for 2 minutes with a 1 minut recovery after

-Cooldown:

-- Slow jog or brisk walk for 5 minutes.

-- Static stretching for major muscle groups (quads, hamstrings, calves, etc.) for 5-7 minutes.

-- Aim for a total workout time of 30-45 mins

 </details>